 QUALIFICATIONS: To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed are representative of the knowledge, skill, and/or ability required.
 Demonstrated dependable work attendance record.
 Must possess strong written, oral, organizational, analytical, and computer skills.
 The individual must be able to perform each essential duty satisfactorily.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 Bilingual Yup’ik/English preferred.

-Realty Clerk: High school diploma or GED is required.
+EDUCATION AND EXPERIENCE: Probate Clerk: High school diploma or GED is required.
 Three (3) years of general clerical or secretarial experience is preferred.
 Proven ability to compile reports and prepare business correspondence.
-Proven ability to read and apply Code of Federal Regulations (CFRs) related to transactions and Probate.
+Proven ability to read and apply Code of Federal Regulations (CFRs) related to Probate.

 This position is a Grade 3 and has a Salary Range of: $42,108 – $54,692